William C. Hearon

-Practice areas: (i) litigation focusing on business torts and commercial, real estate, corporate, contract, trusts and estates, and construction disputes; (ii) general business representation for clients in a wide range of businesses, including but not limited to the distributorships, construction, marine vessel repair, maritime chandlery, real estate development and ownership, brokerage, internet and other tech start-ups, medical equipment and shopping center businesses; and (iii) serving as a mediator in both federal and state court actions with an emphasis on business disputes.
+Practice areas: (i) litigation focusing on business torts and commercial, real estate, corporate, contract, trusts and estates, and construction disputes; (ii) general business representation for clients in a wide range of businesses, including but not limited to the distributorships, construction, marine vessel repair, maritime chandlery, real estate development and ownership, brokerage, internet and other tech start-ups, medical equipment and shopping center businesses; (iii) appellate briefing and oral arguments in various courts regarding interlocutory and post-trial appeals and writs; and (iv) serving as a mediator in both federal and state court actions with an emphasis on business disputes.

 Mediation practice has covered a broad range of cases in both federal and state courts involving individuals, classes, privately held entities and publicly traded companies.
 In addition to commercial cases, mediations have included various types of significant personal injury and premises liability matters, insurance claims and other torts.
 The commercial cases have included class actions involving publicly traded companies, insurance coverage, construction, real estate and brokerage, employment and discrimination disputes, trusts and estates disputes, civil RICO claims, copyright, trademark, trade name and trade dress claims, internet and computer technology cases, franchise, distributor and agency cases, director and officer liability claims, partnership and shareholder disputes, corporate dissolutions, as well as a broad range of contract, lease and fraud disputes.